LeLoomi/hybparc_aruco/SETUP.md

 # Marker identity and ROI overview
 > This needs to be kept up to date manually!
 It is recommended to define your setup here and create your config file after.\
-_Breaks in tables are ment for grouping only._
+_Breaks in tables are meant for grouping only._

 ## Marker identities
 Alignment: IDs are the anchor/alignment IDs for the ROIs.
 Use X9er IDs\